 - data Values for all data variables in the model, specified either as a dictionary with entries matching the data variables, or as the path of a data file in JSON or Rdump format. - mcmc_sample Can be either a CmdStanMCMC object returned by the sample method or a list of stan-csv files generated by fitting the model to the data using any Stan interface. - seed The seed for random number generator.
-Must be an integer between 0 and 2^32 1.
+Must be an integer between 0 and 232 1.
 If unspecified, numpy.random.RandomState() is used to generate a seed which will be used for all chains.
 NOTE: Specifying the seed will guarantee the same result for multiple invocations of this method with the same inputs.
-However this will not reproduce results from the sample method given the same inputs because the RNG will be in a different state. - gq_output_dir Name of the directory in which the CmdStan output files are saved.
-If unspecified, files will be written to a temporary directory which is deleted upon session exit.
+However this will not reproduce results from the sample method given the same inputs because the RNG will be in a different state.